 Linda has been a member of the campus community since 1987, serving as a professor in the Music Department.
 She also has served as chair of the department, and as a Faculty Fellow.

 She has participated in the Bryn Mawr Summer Institute for Women in Higher Education Administration (2000) and, while on leave during the academic year 2000-2001, she served as chief academic officer at Effat College in Jiddah, Saudi Arabia.

 She is active in many professional organizations and has completed Levels I and II Mediator Training from the Dispute Resolution Institute.
 She serves as co-chair of the Diversity Commission and last year was co-chair of the Planning Sub Meet & Confer.

-The search for a permanent director of Affirmative Action is moving forward.
+The search for a permanent director of Equal Opportunity & Title IX is moving forward.
 Michael Fagin, dean of Institutional Diversity and special assistant to the president for multicultural relations, will chair the search committee.

 A retirement reception for Joe Klaseus (Building Services), who will retire after 32 years of service to Minnesota State Mankato, will be Tuesday, Sept.
 4, from 1-3 p.m. in Wiecking Center 331.

 Tracy Pellett (University Assessment) recently started as associate vice president for undergraduate studies at Central Washington University in Ellensburg, Wash. - one of four regional comprehensive universities in the state of Washington with an enrollment of 10,000.

 Diane Solinger (University Development) will become assistant vice president for student affairs at Minnesota State University, Moorhead.
 Her last day will be Friday, Sept.
 7.